nikkkkk239/Assignment/README.md

-## Location / Address Flow
+# Location / Address Flow

 A brief description of the project, its functionality, and purpose.

-How to Run the Code
+## How to Run the Code

-# Prerequisites
+### Prerequisites
-# Node.js (version)
+- Node.js (Specify required version)
-# MongoDB (if used)
+- MongoDB (if used)
-# Google API key for Google Maps integration
+- Google API key for Google Maps integration

-Steps
+### Steps
-1)Download the zip file.
+1. Download the zip file.
-2)Extract the zip file to any directory.
+2. Extract the zip file to any directory.
 3)Navigate to the backend folder:
 4)cd backend
 5)Install dependencies for the backend: